Skip to main content

 Only where current PBS criteria are met.

-Do not assume weight-loss use is PBS subsidised.
+Do not assume obesity or weight-management use is PBS subsidised.

 Typical patient journey